Interactive Futures: Interactive Futures 2011

 The sub-themes of Perception, Agency, and Consciousness/Compassion were explored through exhibitions, presentations, panel discussions, film screenings and workshops.

 Keynote Speakers

 Lisa Jevbratt: Professor in the Media Art Technology program of University of California, Santa Barbara.

-Marc Bekoff: Professor Emeritus of Ecology and Evolutionary Biology at the University of Colorado, Boulder, Fellow of the Animal Behaviour Society, and former Guggenheim Fellow.
+Marc Bekoff: Professor Emeritus of Ecology and Evolutionary Biology at the University of Colorado Boulder, Fellow of the Animal Behaviour Society, and former Guggenheim Fellow.

 Interactive Futures 2009

 IF'09: Stereo focused on research, production, and experiments with perception in relation to the knowledge of two-channel sound, and stereographic 3D.

 The sub-themes of Stereographics, Co-Locative, and Sensory Illusions were explored through exhibitions, presentations, panel discussions, film screenings and workshops.

 Keynote Speakers

-George Legrady: Director of the Experimental Visualization Lab in the Media Arts & Technology doctoral program at the University of California in Santa Barbara.
+George Legrady: Director of the Experimental Visualization Lab in the Media Arts & Technology doctoral program at the University of California, Santa Barbara.

 Paula Levine: Associate Professor of Art at San Francisco State University.

 Munro Ferguson: Award-winning Canadian Film Director and Animator.